Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

   <NavAnatomy />

 1. **Container**.
 The Nav component is wrapped in an invisible container.
-This allows it to be placed inside larger composite components, without breaking their visual look.
+This allows it to be placed inside larger composite components without breaking their visual look.
 2. **Link**.
 The Nav links can either be applied vertically or horizontally.
 These will automatically switch to vertical on Mobile devices to ensure they fit on the screen.

 ### States

 <NavStates />

-The Nav Links have 3 states - Default, Hover, and Active.
+The Nav Links have three states - Default, Hover, and Active.

 ### Hierarchy & Placement
 The Nav component can be used to link to both top level pages and subpages.
 Try to keep all the links in the same navigation at the same page level.
 This makes the mental model of your application structure easier to process for the user.

   </Tab>